x3dom/pipeline/README.rst

                         with an application context.
                         default: none

 MAX_CONTENT_LENGTH      File upload limit in bytes.
-The default is rather
+Caution: the default is very
                         loose.
 If a POST or PUT request exeeds this limit a http 413 is returned.
-Tweak this to your needs. default 67108864 (64MB)
+Tweak this to your needs but be aware that POST/PUT bombs are a common attack vector. default 134217728 (128MB)

 TEMPLATE_PATH           Where the UI templates reside.
                         default: module_dir/templates